ccelest1/NXTGEN-Prototype/docs/docs.md

 - [ ] How is the timeline of a user's projects going to look like?
 - [ ] How is one's list of experiences going to be visualized?
 - [ ] In the future do we want integration to auto follow based on LinkedIn contacts?

+# MISC
+## 01.02.23
+* (Notes on fsPromise)
+    - fsPromises module provides async file methods for promise returns, such as readFile [ returns promise that becomes resolved with file contents ], writeFile (vice-versa)